-It goes without saying that yellow armpit stains aren’t a good look for your crisp white dress shirts.
-But, don’t let those yellow sweat stains make you throw away your shirts.
-Try the methods below.
-Depending on how long the stain has been there, you might have to try different methods, and repeat them in order to remove stubborn stains.
+It goes without saying that yellow armpit stains are not a good look for your crisp white dress shirts.
+But, do not let those yellow sweat stains make you throw away your shirts.
+If you have ever wanted to know how to remove deodorant stains, why not try the methods below.
+Depending on how long the stain has been there, you might have to try different methods, and repeat them in order to remove more stubborn stains.

 Removing sweat stains from your shirt

 Here is a list of proven method to get rid of armpit stains on shirts: